WarzoneMC/tgm/README.md

 2. Compile BuildTools by downloading and running the jar from [here](https://hub.spigotmc.org/jenkins/job/BuildTools).
 Make sure you include the `-compile craftbukkit` flag when compiling it, otherwise you might receive errors when later compiling the plugin.

 3. Make sure you Maven installed and run `mvn clean install` in the top-level folder to generate the required libraries.
-You can then download the jar from the `target` folder
+You can then download the jar from the `target` folder.

 ## Developer Tips

 1. We use [Lombok](https://projectlombok.org/).
 Make sure you have the Lombok plugin installed on your preferred IDE.

-2. We use maven.
-Like any other maven project, run `mvn clean install` in the top-level folder to generate the required libraries.

 ## Documentation